soxueren/atsd/integration/odbc/README.md

 ### Overview

 This document describes how to install an ODBC-JDBC bridge on a Windows machine.
-The purpose of the bridge is to serve as a data link between Axibase Time Series Database and Windows applications that do not support [JDBC](https://docs.oracle.com/javase/tutorial/jdbc/overview/) driver technology.
+The purpose of the bridge is to serve as a data link between the Axibase Time Series Database and Windows applications that do not support [JDBC](https://docs.oracle.com/javase/tutorial/jdbc/overview/) driver technology.

 The bridge intercepts SQL queries from the client applications via the Microsoft [ODBC](https://docs.microsoft.com/en-us/sql/odbc/microsoft-open-database-connectivity-odbc) protocol and transmits the queries into ATSD using the [ATSD JDBC driver](https://github.com/axibase/atsd-jdbc).

 ### Downloads and Pre-requisites

-1. Download and Install Java Runtime Environment 8 on the Windows system.
+1. Download and install Java Runtime Environment 8 for the Windows Operating System.
 2. [Register](http://www.easysoft.com/cgi-bin/account/register.cgi) an account with the ODBC-JDBC Bridge vendor.
 The account is required for trial license activation.
 3. [Download](http://www.easysoft.com/products/data_access/odbc_jdbc_gateway/#section=tab-1) the trial version of the ODBC-JDBC Bridge.
 4. [Download](https://github.com/axibase/atsd-jdbc/releases) ATSD JDBC driver with dependencies.